im-turn/cocks-rs-old/README.md

 ## Getting Rated and Library Usage :open_book: :male_detective:

-Want to see where you stand?
-I'll guide you through the process.
+Want to see where you stand in the land of peen, but you're kinda a dummy?!
+Luckily I'm here to guide you through the process.

-### The Walkthrough
+### The Executable Walkthrough

 Just run `cargo run` from your terminal and follow the prompts.
 It's very straight-forward tbh.
 The program will ask you a series of questions about the cock in question, once the questions have run their course you get a comprehensive breakdown complete with a final grade.